Jennifer Pike: Early years and education

 Pike began playing the violin at the age of five, and after auditioning at the age of eight she gained a place at Chetham's School of Music in Manchester.
 At the age of ten she was chosen to play at a concert attended by the Prince of Wales at the Royal Opera House, Covent Garden.
 She soon made her concerto debut, playing Haydn's Violin Concerto in G with her school orchestra.
 Her professional orchestra debut was with The Hallé at Bridgewater Hall aged 11.

 In 2002 Pike became the thirteenth person to win the BBC Young Musician of the Year Award, following her performance of Mendelssohn's Violin Concerto with the BBC Symphony Orchestra conducted by Sir Andrew Davis.
 Aged twelve at the time, she was the youngest ever winner of the competition until six years later.
 Earlier the same year she also won fourth prize in the Junior Section of the Yehudi Menuhin International Violin Competition, making her the youngest major prize-winner of the Competition.

 At age 16, she was awarded a scholarship to study at the Guildhall School of Music and Drama.
 She graduated with First Class Honours in Music from Lady Margaret Hall, Oxford in 2012, where she is now the Artist-In-Residence.

-Pike was a member of the BBC Radio 3 New Generation Artists scheme from 2008–2010.
+Pike was a member of the BBC Radio 3 New Generation Artists scheme from 2008 to 2010.